EDCD/EDMarketConnector/README.md

 Troubleshooting
 --------

+### This app requires accurate timestamps
+The app requires that your clock is accurate to within a minute or two.
+The easiest way to do this is to check “Set time automatically” and maybe “Set time zone automatically” in your system's Date & Time settings.

 ### Shipyard data not reported
 The Frontier server that supplies the data to this app sometimes fails to supply shipyard data.
 Visit the shipyard in-game and try “Updating” again.